shoaibahmed997/shoaibahmed997/README.md

 - 👋 Hi, I’m @shoaibahmed997
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Web technologies, Web3 and Machine Learning
-- 🌱 I’m currently learning Nextjs react and Express.
+- 🌱 I’m currently learning and experimenting with different tech stacks
-- 💞️ I’m looking to collaborate on Web Technologies
+- 💞️ I’m looking to collaborate on Web Technologies.
+- Old to coding, new to github
 - 📫 Reach out to me on twitter @shoaib_549

 <!---